 - Holy War, Crusade, and Jihad from Antiquity to Present

-- Intellectual enlightenment, spiritual repose, and aggressive rage: a fresh examination of “‘Aṭeh hod we-‘adeh levash ge’onim” by Solomon ibn Gabirol
+- Current Research: Intellectual enlightenment, spiritual repose, and aggressive rage: a fresh examination of “‘Aṭeh hod we-‘adeh levash ge’onim” by Solomon ibn Gabirol

-- Moses Maimonides: A Very Short Introduction (submitted for publication; forthcoming, Oxford University Press)
+- Moses Maimonides: A Very Short Introduction (accepted for publication; forthcoming 2024, Oxford University Press)

 - Iberian Moorings: al-Andalus and Sefard and the Tropes of Exceptionalism (University of Pennsylvania Press, 2021) 240 pp.